-If absence is frequent or continuous, except where a child is clearly unwell, staff will discuss with parents/carers the need and reasons for their child's absence and will encourage them to keep absences to a minimum.
+If absence is frequent or continuous, except where a child is clearly unwell, staff will discuss with parent/carers the need and reasons for their child's absence and will encourage them to keep absences to a minimum.
 A note or explanation from a pupil's home does not mean an absence becomes authorised.
 The decision whether or not to authorise an absence will always rest with the school.
-The school may liaise with the Attendance Support Team.